 Trade secret holders frequently seek expedited injunctive relief that can result in mini trials at the beginning of cases.
 We can rapidly mobilize attorneys who work closely with clients, quickly get up to speed on the clients’ technology, and build persuasive case strategies because of our firm’s size, sophistication and experience.

-If you have questions about Intellectual Property Law, or would like to discuss your particular concerns with one of our attorneys, we welcome you to contact us by calling (251) 325-5141.
+If you have questions about Intellectual Property Law, or would like to discuss your particular concerns with one of our attorneys in Mobile & beyond, we welcome you to contact us by calling (251) 325-5141.

 What happens if someone steals a trade secret?The owner of the trade secret can get an injunction in civil court, which will order the thief to refrain from any further disclosure or use of the secret.
 Also, the owner may be able to receive damages for any losses caused by the theft or disclosure of the secret.
 They would need to show that they kept the information secret and that it confers a competitive advantage, and the defendant improperly acquired or disclosed the information.
 Sometimes the thief will face criminal prosecution as well.
 Laws such as the federal Economic Espionage Act impose substantial fines and years in prison for the intentional theft of trade secrets by individuals or companies.
 Some states impose their own criminal penalties for trade secret theft.